DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Installing R
 ---

 R is an open source statistical computing and graphics system that runs on many operating systems.
-It comes with a very minimal GUI (except for Linux) with which a user can type a command, presses enter, and an answer is returned.
+It comes with a very minimal GUI (except for Linux) with which a user can type a command, press enter, and an answer is returned.
 In Linux, it runs in a terminal.

 &#128018; To obtain R, point your browser to the Comprehensive R Archive Network ([CRAN](http://cran.r-project.org/)) and download and install it.
 The installation includes help files and some user   manuals.
 An internet search  can pull up various short tutorials and  videos, for example, [R Cookbook](https://rc2e.com/), [Hands-On Programming with R](https://rstudio-education.github.io/hopr/)  and the website [Quick-R](https://www.statmethods.net/r-tutorial/index.html).
 And we state the obvious: